oslabs-beta/armor-e-react/armor-e-react-docs.md

   * **max (number)** - The maximum number of characters for the field
   * **regex (RegExp)** - A regular expression that the field must match
   * **errorMessage (string)** - A message to display when validation fails
+  * **checkAvailability** (string) - A string representing an endpoint.
+Specify this value to implement realtime username, email, or phone number availability checks.
+This field has no effect on password or confirm password fields.
+The value in the input field is sent to endpoint in a JSON object of the form {"inputField": "fieldValue"}

 ### Options.[button]
 [TODO]
 Both log in and sign up components come with a submit button rendered by default.
 Set submitButton to false to disable.
 This button will submit a post request to your server if the submit option is enabled. [@TODO If password breach protection is enabled, it will send the password to the haveibeenpwned API before submitting the form data to your server.] [@TODO Oauth buttons can be enabled by ...]